preprocessed-connectomes-project/quality-assessment-protocol/index.md

 ### Providing Already Pre-Processed Data

 Alternatively, if you have already preprocessed some or all of your raw data, you can provide these pre-existing files as inputs directly to the QAP pipelines via your subject list manually.
 The QAP pipelines will then use these files and skip any pre-processing steps involved in creating them, saving time and allowing you to use your own method of processing your data.
 If these files were processed using the [C-PAC](http://fcp-indi.github.io/docs/user/index.html) software package, there is a script named *qap_cpac_output_sublist_generator.py* which will create a subject list YAML file pointing to these already generated files.
+Note that this script will only work for C-PAC runs where FSL is used.
 Its usage is as follows:

     qap_cpac_output_sublist_generator.py {absolute path to the C-PAC output directory} {path to where the output YAML file should be stored} {the scan type- can be 'anat' or 'func'} {the session format- can be '1','2', or '3', whose corresponding formats are described in more detail below}